boardzilla/boardzilla-docs/docs/ui/information.md

 Information modals are informational content that is always available for players to help them along with the game.
-These might include score tables, or more detailed information about the game state that you'd prefer not take up room on the board at all times.
+These might include score tables, or more detailed information about the game state that you'd prefer not take up room on the playing area at all times.

 Information modals are supplied in the [`render`](../api/modules#render) method, under `infoModals`.
 These appear in the information sidebar that is available by